COVID-19 Response Page

-In an effort to support those impacted from COVID-19, effectively immediately, CMHC will consider providing up to six (6) months of loan payment deferral (principal and interest) for borrowers that have a CMHC financed loan in good standing.
+- Effective March 26, CMHC will consider providing up to six (6) months of loan payment deferral (principal and interest) for borrowers that have a CMHC financed loan in good standing.
 For housing providers, CMHC expects that borrowers exercising this option will extend support to renters and households so that their housing needs continue to be met.
-For more information on this measure, contact CHRA.
+For more information on this measure, contact your regional CMHC specialist.

-- Launch of the Federal Community Housing Initiative, Phase 2 will be postponed until September 1, 2020 in response to the pandemic.
+- The launch of the Federal Community Housing Initiative, Phase 2 (FCHI 2) will be postponed until September 1, 2020 in response to the pandemic.
 Organizations currently receiving Phase 1 funding will continue to do so until September 1.
 This additional time will give housing providers a better opportunity to review and return the Phase 2 agreements.

 - The federal government has increased funding under the Reaching Home program by $157.5 million to help homeless people during the pandemic.
-Reaching Home communities and organizations have been sent information on this and a guidance document will be shared with them shortly.
 Funding under this new allocation can be used to secure additional accommodation and reduce overcrowding in shelters; purchase supplies and materials to reduce the risk of transmission, such as personal protective equipment for staff; increase the frequency of cleaning with disinfectants in high traffic areas; secure sufficient accommodation to quarantine individuals infected; purchase beds and physical barriers to place between beds in newly purposed facilities; and staff hours to operate these new facilities.

 - CMHC communicated a directive stating that they “expect any housing provider who has received financing or support from CMHC, directly or via provinces and territories, to act compassionately and refrain from eviction”.
 We are in discussion with CMHC as to whether there would be any support to housing providers for tenants who cannot pay rent.

-Last week, the federal government made a number of income support announcements for individuals and organizations in response to the current COVID-19 pandemic.
+The federal government made a number of income support announcements for individuals and organizations in reaction to the current COVID-19 pandemic.
 These measures include:

-- The federal government has introduced a new temporary program, the Canada Emergency Response Benefit (CERB).
+- Introduction of a new temporary program, the Canada Emergency Response Benefit (CERB).
 This program will provide up to $2,000 per month for 4 months for individuals who have lost their job due to the pandemic, at home sick, or who are quarantined.
 Those already receiving EI benefits will remain on EI benefits.
 Those who have applied for EI relief do not need to reapply.
 Otherwise, application procedures for the new CERB will be available in early April.
 One-time increases to the Child Tax Benefit.

 - A one-time increase to the GST tax credit.